tytydraco/yessleep/out/Zældör_lives_in_my_head_rentfree.md

 I clicked off the video, slightly disappointed, and went back to searching for something good.
-I refreshed, and was met with yet another black thumbnail video and this title:
+I refreshed the page, and was met with yet another black thumbnail video and this title: